celery/celery/docs/userguide/tasks.rst

 You can read about chains and other powerful constructs at :ref:`designing-workflows`.

-By default celery will not enable you to run tasks within task synchronously in rare or extreme cases you might have to do so.
+By default Celery will not enable you to run tasks within task synchronously in rare or extreme cases you might have to do so.
 **WARNING**:
 enabling subtasks run synchronously is not recommended!